kogisin/intuition-ts/.github/pull_request_template.md

-## Linear Ticket
+## Affected Packages

-Add the link to the Linear ticket here.
+- [ ] Portal
+- [ ] 1UI
+- [ ] Core

 ## Overview

 Overview of the changes in the PR.
-If possible, include which packages/apps are impacted by the PR.

-## Installations Needed

-List out any new packages that have been added.

-## Screencaps
+## Screen Captures

-Considering adding a screenshot or screencapture of the changes.
+If applicable, add screenshots or screen captures of your changes.

-## Checks
+## Declaration

-Before making your PR, please check the following:

-- [ ] Critical lint errors are resolved
-- [ ] App/packages run locally
-- [ ] App/packages build locally (run the build command and resolve any errors before the PR when possible)
+- [ ] I hereby declare that I have abided by the rules and regulations as outlined in the [CONTRIBUTION.md]()